Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Power Output

 How quickly your battery drains and the amount of range you can get from your bike depends entirely on how much power you use.
-So, by pedaling harder and using lower assistance modes, you’ll be able to ride farther than you will if you use higher modes and don’t put in as much of your own effort.
+So, by pedaling harder and using lower assistance modes, you’ll be able to ride farther than you would if you use higher modes and don’t put in as much of your own effort.
 Makes sense, right?

 Storage Space

-An often overlooked factor is the storage space an electric cargo bike will require, which is typically much more than a standard e-bike.
+An often-overlooked factor is the storage space an electric cargo bike will require, which is typically much more than a standard e-bike.
 You’ll definitely need to consider your storage space when choosing an electric cargo bike.
 Some, like longtail versions, require substantial length, and front box trikes are much wider.

 The Yuba FastRack electric cargo bike can be tipped on its tail to stand upright for storage